Rohith15119/Collab-Code/README.md

 - Node.js ≥ 16
 - MongoDB (local or Atlas)
-- PostreSql (superbase or any other)
+- PostgreSQL (Supabase or any other)
 - npm or yarn

 ### 1. Clone the repository